neu-se/CS4530-Spring-2025/policies.md

 There will be individual projects (previously known as assignments) and a team project (in a group of 3-4 members).
 The overall grading breakdown is:
 * 30% Individual project (10% for deliverable 1, 20% for deliverable 2)
 * 40% Team project (including peer evaluations / surveys)
-* 10% Participation in synchronous, in-class activities
+* 10% Participation in synchronous class, practice activities
 * 20% Exam

 **Assignment of team project grades:** In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the team project grade for a student (which might arise to 100% deduction for not contributing to the project at all).
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation {during and/or} at the end of the project.
 We will make regular efforts to collect and distribute this feedback throughout the project — our ultimate goal is for all students to participate and receive full marks.